-Welcome to our weekly series Hotel Tip of The Week.
+Welcome to our Hotel Tip of The Week series.
 Being on the road every day of the year means we stay at countless hotels along the way.
 For all the dingy, disappointing budget digs, there are as many budget accommodation gems.
 We post one hotel tip of the week, every week, of places we feel confident recommending after having tried and tested them ourselves.
+This week: Hostal Hansi – a hostel in Bocas Del Toro, Panama.

 Much to our surprise, we arrived to the island of Bocas del Toro in Panama just in time for the annual Carnival celebration.
 While this made for an unending supply of cheap beer and celebratory mood, it also revealed a temporary disregard for anything relaxing whatsoever.
 We suffered through one of the loudest nights of our lives at a dingy hostel (to remain unnamed) and the next day we headed straight to Hostal Hansi where, for exactly the same price, we had peace, quiet and comfort.